cyberbotics/blender-webots-exporter/README.md

 The [JSON](https://en.wikipedia.org/wiki/JSON) conversion file specifies how to convert the Blender nodes to Webots ones.

+If not specified in the parameters, the JSON conversion file is searched in the same path as the `.blend` file.

 It is basically a JSON Object (i.e. key-value associative array) containing a conversion rule for each node.
 During the exportation, when a key of this JSON Object matches with the slugified Blender node name, then its value (a JSON Object) is used for the conversion.